Muju Deogyusan Resort in North Jeolla Province (Jeollabuk-do) offers a unique skiing experience in South Korea’s scenic Deogyusan National Park.

 1262-4 Gucheondong-ro, Seolcheon-myeon, Muju-gun, Jeollabuk-do

 They serve an American-style breakfast in a relaxing atmosphere.
-If you brought an energetic dog, there is a nice river below to blow off some steam.
+The café us even dog-friendly, and there is a nice river below for them to blow off some steam.

 Final Thoughts